Koopman Reduced Order Modeling with Confidence Bounds: Performance and Comparisons

-Figure \ref{fig:linear-modal-model} compares the true eigenvalues of the model which generated the data and the eigenvalues computed when constructing the reduced order model.
-Overall, the computed ROM eigenvalues are close with the discrepancy due to both the ROM having half the modes as the true model and the additive noise.
-Figures \ref{fig:linear-modal-model-modal-noise-coord-0} -- \ref{fig:linear-modal-model-rom-reconstruction-coord-0} show the corresponding modal noise distributions (noise in plane to the ROM modes), the innovation noise distribution (orthogonal to the ROM modes), and a comparison of the reconstruction of the signal for just the first coordinate of the state vector.
+Figure \ref{fig:linear-modal-noise-distributions} shows the corresponding modal noise distribution (noise in plane to the ROM modes) and the innovation noise distribution (orthogonal to the ROM modes).
+Figure \ref{fig:linear-modal-model-rom-reconstruction-coord-0} shows a comparison of the projected ROM, \eqref{eq:projected-ROM-woth-modal-noise}, and its confidence bounds, \eqref{eq:ROM-prediction-interval}, with the true signal for just the first coordinate of the state vector.
 Note that the distributions for both the modal and innovation noises are approximately Gaussian.
 Additionally, the ROM signal matches the general trend of the true signal, with the true signal lying within the 95\% confidence interval of the ROM model.
-Here, we have shown only a single coordinate of the ROM and true signal, but these results are typical for the other coordinates.
-Given the close matching of the eigenvalues and the true signal lying in the 95\% confidence interval of the ROM signal, we are confident in the methodology and move onto different examples.
+Here, we have shown only a single coordinate of the ROM and the true signal, but these results are typical for the other coordinates.
+We note that while the true model has additive Gaussian noise (in $\C^{40}$), the Koopman model's modal and innovation noise are in $\C^{12,000}$.
+Figure \ref{fig:linear-modal-model-rom-error-residence-time-coord-0} shows the ROM error with respect to the true signal and the fraction of time that the true signal is within $\pm 2$ standard deviations of the ROM's prediction.
+The error never drops too low (minimum at 40 modes) suggesting that the point prediction of the ROM is never that accurate.
+However, the residence times show a sharp transition and plateau around 50 modes suggesting that 50 modes capture the ``coherent'' part of the dynamics well and the rest of the dynamics are well-modeled by a stochastic term.